-I delved into baking homemade bread a couple of years ago (you can check out my recipes for honey wheat and pull apart loaves).
+I delved into baking homemade bread a couple of years ago.
 With everything else that I have going on, I just couldn’t maintain a routine of baking bread every week.
 While it’s a simple enough process, it’s very time consuming with all of the rising and kneading.

 After Zoë started Kindergarten, we started going through a lot more bread, and every time I would read the labels I would be disheartened by the ingredients.
 And organic and/or sprouted bread can really get pricey when you’re going through a couple loaves a week.

 Right when we were talking about how we needed to start baking bread again, we received an amazing breadmaker from Zojirushi to review.
 Their Home Bakery Virtuoso Breadmaker is their top of the line model, and it even has a gluten free setting!